Community Facility Enhancement Program Large (CFEP)

 Enhancing a riverside outdoor community park with inclusive features

-- The applicant must be a community non-profit organization registered for at least two years and in good standing under specified provincial or federal legislation.
+- The applicant must be a community non-profit organization registered for at least two years and in good standing under specified Alberta or federal legislation.

-- The applicant must provide matching funding equal to or greater than the grant request from eligible sources.
+- The application must demonstrate organizational capacity, project readiness, and the ability to provide matching funding equal to or greater than the grant request.

 - First Nations organizations